 ZIWI Peak vs K9 Natural

-Both are premium NZ brands.
-K9 Natural is freeze-dried raw (you rehydrate it); ZIWI is air-dried (feed as-is or rehydrate).
+Both are premium NZ brands with similar price points.
+K9 Natural is freeze-dried raw (rehydrate before serving); ZIWI is air-dried (serve as-is or rehydrate).
 K9 Natural has slightly higher protein.
-ZIWI has a broader product range and wider retail availability.
-Pricing is similar.
-Both are excellent choices — it often comes down to which format your dog prefers.
+ZIWI has a broader range and wider retail availability.
+Both are excellent — it often comes down to which format your dog prefers.

 Related: ZIWI Peak vs K9 Natural